Online Originals: Lives of Purpose co-host Barbour’s Bike Ride

 All of the other locations have similar missions with one goal in mind: to employ individuals with disabilities.

-Lives of Purpose is currently in the fundraising process and have set a goal to $300,000 to obtain by next year in order to open Awaken Coffee here in Greenville.
+Lives of Purpose is currently in the fundraising process and has set a goal to $300,000 to obtain by next year in order to open Awaken Coffee here in Greenville.

 On Thursday, December 5, Barbour made a pit stop in Greenville hosted by Live’s of Purpose’s Awaken Coffee during their fundraising efforts.